How Your Voice Can Break a Wine Glass

 Enrico Caruso Breaks Wine Flute With His Voice

-It is noted that Enrico Caruso, the great Italian Tenor of the early 20th century was the first to break a glass using his singing voice.
+It is noted that Enrico Caruso, the great Italian Tenor of the early 20th century, was the first person to break a glass, using his singing voice.
 He did not set out to deliberately do this.
-It happened at a precise time when all conditions were perfect with both his vocal range, sustaining his tone long enough and correct resonation for projecting sound.
+It happened at a precise time when all conditions were perfect.
+Both his vocal range and his ability to sustain his tone long enough, along with correct resonation for projecting sound, attributed to this fete.

-Adding to this, the glass was a delicate, crystal champaign flute with a certain frequency.
+Adding to this, the glass was a delicate, crystal champagne flute, with a certain frequency.
 The great Caruso possessed all the right vocal faculties to match the frequency of the crystal glass exactly.

 The Great Tenor Enrico Caruso